yunzhishi/seismic-canvas/README.md

 <img src='./imgs/Camera.gif' alt='Camera' width=720/>

 **Dragging**: most elements are draggable.
-Hold 'Ctrl', the selectable visual nodes will be highlighted when your mouse hovers over them; left click and drag to move the highlight to the desired location, when mouse click is released, the node will update to that location.
-Volume slices automatically update their content based on the new location.
+Hold 'Ctrl', the selectable visual nodes will be highlighted when your mouse hovers over them; left click and drag to move the highlighted visual node.
+The volume slices will update their contents in real-time during dragging.

 <img src='./imgs/Dragging.gif' alt='Dragging' width=720/>